 Class of 2026

 Class of 2027

 Why Our Residents Chose LSU New Orleans:

 "I chose LSU because when I interviewed I felt that the residents had a tight-knit community and were happy learning here.
 Everyone I met was so welcoming and friendly and truly interested in me as a person.
 I also wanted to attend a residency program that would allow me to see a diversity of patients and illness severeity.
 I felt that LSU I would not only be challenged but also supported tremendoulsy in all aspects of residency."

 " During my interview, all of the residents were so nice, and they only spoke highly of the entire program.
 I loved everyone I met and really loved the new UMC and changes coming soon to Children's Hospital."

-" I chose LSU-NOLA because this city is and I loved everything about the program and the amazing people in the Med- department!!!"
+" I chose LSU-NOLA because this city is magical and I loved everything about the program and the amazing people in the Med- Peds department!!!"